From classical theta functions to topological quantum field theory: The discrete Fourier transform as a skein

-in $\widetilde{\mathcal L}_t(H_1)=\spacetheta(\Sigma_1)$.
+in ${\mathcal L}_N(H_1)=\spacetheta(\Sigma_1)$.
 As a diagram, $\Omega$ is the skein depicted in Figure~\ref{omegafigure} multiplied by $N^{-1/2}$.

 If $S$ is the homemorphism on the torus induced by the $90^\circ$ rotation of the plane when viewing the torus as the quotient of the plane by the integer lattice, then $\Omega =\rho(S)\emptyset$.
-In other words, $\Omega$ is the (standard) discrete Fourier transform of $\theta_0^\Pi(z)$.
+So $\Omega$ is the (standard) discrete Fourier transform of $\theta_0^\Pi(z)$.

-For an arbitrary framed link $L$, we denote by $\Omega(L)$, the skein obtained by replacing each link component by $\Omega$.
+For an arbitrary framed link $L$ we denote by $\Omega(L)$ the skein obtained by replacing each link component by $\Omega$.
 In other words, $\Omega(L)$ is the sum of framed links obtained from $L$ by replacing its components, in all possible ways, by $0,1,\ldots, N-1$ parallel copies.
 The skein $\Omega$ is called the coloring of $L$ by $\Omega$.